John Alexander Dowie: Theology and influence

-Dowie was a restorationist and sought to recover the "primitive condition" of the Church.
-He believed in an end-times restoration of spiritual gifts and apostolic offices to the Church.
-In 1899, he claimed to be "God's Messenger" and, in 1901, he claimed to be the spiritual return of the Biblical prophet Elijah, and styled himself as "Elijah the Restorer", "The Prophet Elijah", or "The Third Elijah".
+Dowie was a restorationist and sought to recover the "primitive condition" of the early Christian Church.
+He believed in an end times restoration of spiritual gifts and apostolic offices to the Church.
+In 1899, he declared himself "God's Messenger," and in 1901, he proclaimed to be the spiritual return of the Hebrew biblical prophet Elijah, styling himself as "Elijah the Restorer" and the "Third Elijah."
 He was also an advocate of divine healing and was highly critical of other teachers on healing.
-This criticism largely stemmed from differences of opinion on the use of "means" or medicine; Dowie was for total reliance on divine healing and against the use of all forms of medicine.
-He opened a number of healing homes where people could come for instruction in healing and for specific prayer.
+This criticism largely stemmed from differences of opinion on the use of "means" or medicine, for Dowie advocated for total reliance on divine healing and against the use of all forms of medicine.
+He opened a number of healing homes to which the ill could come for instruction in healing and specific prayer.
 He emphasized faith in God, "entire consecration", and holiness.

-Dowie was a forerunner of Pentecostalism, and many of his followers became influential figures in the early twentieth century revival.
-Though Dowie did not visit South Africa, his emissary Daniel Bryant between 1904 and 1908 established churches at Wakkerstroom and on the Witwatersrand.
-After Bryant left these churches proliferated into a number of denominations of Zionist Churches, all claiming their origin in Zion, Illinois, which together constitute the largest group of Christians in South Africa.
+Dowie was a forerunner of Pentecostalism, and many of his followers became influential figures in the early twentieth-century revival.
+Although Dowie did not visit South Africa, his emissary Daniel Bryant, between 1904 and 1908, established churches at Wakkerstroom and on the Witwatersrand.
+After Bryant left, his churches proliferated into a number of denominations of Zionist Churches, all claiming their origin in Zion, Illinois, which together constitute the largest group of Christians in South Africa.